Update: This article was updated on February 25, 2022

 10. Finally, Google will ask for additional context to accompany the report.
 This is helpful, as it provides a specific reason why the ad violates their policies.
 If you do not want to type your own explanation, you can use the following text:

 This web page makes it appear that you are filling out a form to apply for Section 8 housing.
-The form is fake, this company is not affiliated with any legitimate Public Housing Authority (PHA), and the user information given in this form is used to be sold to advertisers who send spam mail.
+The form is fake, this company is not affiliated with any legitimate housing agency, and the user information given in this form is used to be sold to advertisers who send spam mail.

 11. Once the form is complete, click the blue “SUBMIT” button.

 12. So we can rid the internet of all of these violators, please repeat these easy steps for each link we provided in the table below.
 Each complaint that is submitted will add to the legitimacy of the claim, and Google will act faster to remove these ads if they are reported multiple times.